-- Type 1 recommendations are those that are less complex, easier to carry out, and can be implemented in one year; these are tracked over a five-year period (e.g., April 2012 to March 2017 for the current reporting period) - Type 2 recommendations are those that are more difficult to carry out and may take up to five years to implement; these are tracked over a 10-year period (e.g., April 2007 to March 2017 for the current reporting period)
+- Type 1 recommendations are those that are less complex, easier to carry out, and can be implemented in one year; these are tracked over a five-year period (e.g., April 2013 to March 2018 for the current reporting period) - Type 2 recommendations are those that are more difficult to carry out and may take up to five years to implement; these are tracked over a 10-year period (e.g., April 2008 to March 2018 for the current reporting period)

-The Office made 299 Type 1 and 307 Type 2 recommendations during the current reporting period.
+The Office made 252 Type 1 and 352 Type 2 recommendations during the current reporting period.

-2017 Target: The Government acts on 85% of the Office's recommendations.
+2018 Target: The Government acts on 85% of the Office's recommendations.

-2017 Results: Target met - In 2017, the Office achieved its target.
-The Government acted on 92% of Type 1 and 96% of Type 2 recommendations.
-Exhibit 3-Percentage of Recommendations Acted on by the Government from 2008 to 2017 shows the 10-year trend of percentage of recommendations acted on by the government.
+2018 Results: Target met - The Government acted on 95% of Type 1 and 97% of Type 2 recommendations.
+Exhibit 3-Percentage of Recommendations Acted on by the Government from 2009 to 2018 shows the 10-year trend of percentage of recommendations acted on by the Government.

-Exhibit 3-Percentage of Recommendations Acted on by the Government from 2008 to 2017
+Exhibit 3-Percentage of Recommendations Acted on by the Government from 2009 to 2018